Protecting our Environment...Connecting People with Nature...For Birds & Wildlife

 Kathryn Davino – Hospitality Chair

-Since I was a child, I have loved and raised animals of all kinds, including a few birds such as Budgies and Cockatiels, but what really clinched my fascination for birds was a SUNY Albany course in Ornithology.
-My beloved Professor Hudson Winn took my college class into the field, all around upstate New York, to learn how to identify local birds and their songs, and I became hooked for life!
-I moved to this area in 1980, and while teaching Biology at South Kortright Central School, I met my husband, Alan.
-Since 1986, Al and I have lived in the same country house, about 8 miles outside of the village of Delhi in the Town of Meredith.
+Since I was a child, I have raised animals of all kinds, including a few birds such as Budgies and Cockatiels, but what really clinched my fascination for birds was a SUNY Albany course in Ornithology.
+My beloved Professor Hudson Winn took my college class all around upstate New York to learn how to identify local birds and I became hooked for life!
+I moved to this area in 1980, and while teaching science at South Kortright Central School, I met my husband, Alan.
+Since 1986, Al and I have lived in the same country house, outside of the village of Delhi in the Town of Meredith.
 In 2012, I retired from teaching after 30 years of service collectively to SKCS and Delaware Academy in Delhi.
-My service to bird science includes assisting with the data gathering for the 2000-2005 NYS Breeding Bird Atlas and since 2013 I have participated in the Cornell Lab of Ornithology’s Project Feeder Watch.
-As a retiree, I’m an avid gardener, birder, weather watcher, and amateur astronomer, and I spend a fair amount of each day outdoors when the weather permits.
+My service to bird science includes assisting with the data gathering for the NYS Breeding Bird Atlases II and III, and since 2013 I have participated in the Cornell Lab of Ornithology’s Project Feeder Watch.
+As a retiree, I’m an avid gardener, birder, weather watcher, and amateur astronomer, and Al and I love to travel during the winter.
 I have been a member of DOAS since 2016 and feel honored to be a part of this energetic Board of Directors.
-Currently, I administer the DOAS Facebook page and Hospitality needs for our programs and Charter Dinner.
+Currently, I help administer the DOAS Facebook page and oversee Hospitality needs for our programs and the annual Charter Dinner, and I assist with some fundraising, like the Charter Raffle.

 This image has an empty alt attribute; its file name is bird-border2.jpg